8. Conclusion

 - 192.168.0.0 - 192.168.255.255 (192.168/16 prefix)

-The primary benefit of using these address blocks is conservation of globally unique IP address space and providing flexibility for enterprise internal networks.
-The main cost is the potential need for renumbering if future connection to the public Internet is required.
+The primary benefit of using these address blocks is the conservation of globally unique IP address space and the flexibility provided for enterprise internal networks.
+The primary cost is the potential need for renumbering if connection to the public Internet becomes necessary in the future.

-Importantly, enterprises using private address space must ensure that these addresses do not leak to the public Internet and must properly configure routers and DNS servers to maintain appropriate separation between private and public address spaces.
+It is important that enterprises using private address space ensure that these addresses do not leak to the public Internet and that routers and DNS servers are properly configured to maintain appropriate separation between private address space and public address space.

 As the Internet continues to grow and IPv6 is gradually deployed, the concept of private address space will continue to play an important role in network architecture design.